Stretching leads to Writing Flexibility

 Žižek publishes at least a book a month, seems like.
 This is his schtick, but we can use it as a deepening tool, and I authorize you to use it for yourself and immediate members in your family for unlimited instances.
 Also note that highly creative people can have very mechanical systems to their production.

 Now to the ŽižekIt!™ procedure.
 Of course, all the jokes here are insider ones, depending on what discipline you are in and what kinds of readings you’ve been exposed to.
-But obscure jabs aside, this is in fact a writing exercise that is definitely worth doing, though all the catty words here are, admittedly, unnecessary to explain it.
-Note also there is a very important point at the end here, if you can bear to read through all rest.
+But obscure jabs aside, this is in fact a writing exercise that is definitely worth doing even if all the catty words here are, admittedly, unnecessary to explain it.
+Note also there is a very important point at the end, if you can bear to read through all rest.

 How You Do It: